 - Separation Agreements

 In the realm of professional environments, employment discrimination arises when an employer engages in disparate treatment or unfavorable conduct towards an applicant or employee due to their race, color, religion, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
 It is important to note that workplace discrimination need not be a deliberate act to be deemed unlawful.
 Typically, both federal and state legislations exhibit significant resemblance, leading the respective governing bodies to function independently but in parallel, advocating for the rights of individuals who have experienced discriminatory practices.

 There are generally two types of discrimination prohibited under federal employment law:

-- Disparate treatment: Disparate treatment discrimination occurs when an employer treats some individuals less favorably than others for discriminatory reasons, meaning similarly situated individuals are treated differently only because of their race, for example.
-Disparate treatment is intentional, is the most common type of workplace discrimination, and is always illegal.
+Disparate treatment discrimination occurs when an employer intentionally treats certain individuals less favorably compared to others based on discriminatory grounds.
+This means that similarly positioned individuals are subjected to differential treatment solely due to factors such as their race, for instance.
+Disparate treatment represents the most prevalent form of workplace discrimination and is unequivocally illegal.

-- Physical harassment: Unwanted touching of a person, their hair, or their clothing or making lewd hand gestures or suggestive facial expressions
+Unwanted physical contact directed at a person, their hair, or their attire, along with lewd hand gestures or suggestive facial expressions, fall within this category.

 This type encompasses the donning of clothing featuring offensive language or the exhibition of sexually explicit photos or imagery.